sisl/ExpFamilyPCA.jl/paper.md

 where

 * $g(\theta)$ is the **link function** and the gradient of $G$,
-* $G(\theta)$ is an arbitrary convex, differentiable function (usually the **log-parition** of an exponential family distribution),
+* $G(\theta)$ is an strictly convex, continuously differentiable function (usually the **log-parition** of an exponential family distribution),
 * and $F(\mu)$ is the **convex conjugate** of $G$.

-The EPCA approximation is simlpy the link function of the PCA approximation (\ref{pca})
+Under EPCA, $X$ is well-approximated by the *image* of the linear combination of $k$ basis vectors under the link function (for regular PCA, the link function is the identity $g(\theta) = \theta$)):

 $$
 x_i \approx  g(\theta_i) = g(a_i V).
 $$

-One of the main benefits of this is that we search for parameters in the natural space, meaning that $A$ and $V$ are usually unconstrained, and allow our expectation space parameter to move our approximation to the same space as the data.
+This highlights one of the key benefits of EPCA, which is that we usually do not need to constrain $A$ or $V$ to ensure or approximation is in the same space as the data, because we select the range of the link function to match the support of the data distribution.

 ### Regularization